tokersey/wp_composer_starter/README.md

 ## wp-config.example.php ##

 Duplicate the public/wp-config.example.php file and name it wp-config.local.php with your local environment database settings.
 You will also need a wp-config.development.php and wp-config.production.php file for their respective servers.
+Change WP_DEBUG to true for any local or development environments.

 ## And away we go ##